-It might be not be the biggest lift, but don’t underestimate what the plate press can do.
+It might be not be the biggest lift, but don’t underestimate what the plate press can do for your chest.

 How many times have you talked about building a massive chest?
 More times than you actually have actually attempted to.
 It can be easy to be all talk but once you step up to the bench press and clam up, you’ve already wasted another day.
 Building our chest is not as hard as it may seem.